inoas/gleam-cake/docs/demo-apps.md

 cd gleam-cake
 ```

-### Starting the docker compose setup for example apps
+### Starting the docker compose setup for demo apps

 Open a terminal of your choice and within the `gleam-cake` directory cloned
 above: